-In addition, buyers are strongly advised to carefully inspect the property they wish to purchase before entering into an OTP agreement.
+In addition, buyers are strongly advised to carefully do their due diligence to inspect the property they wish to purchase before entering into an Option To Purchase agreement.
 The legal principle of “caveat emptor” (Latin for “buyers beware”) applies in such situations, as the responsibility is placed on the buyer(s) to make sure that the property is free of defects before purchasing it.
 Sellers and their agents have no legal obligation to ensure the property is in good condition, although they may not defraud or mislead buyers.

 Exercising the Option

-With the acceptance of the OTP, the buyer’s lawyers may examine the certificate of title, which verifies the ownership of the property by the seller.
-At the same time, they should make legal requisitions to check if the property will be affected by any governmental developmental plans.
+With the acceptance of Option To Purchase, the buyer’s lawyers may examine the certificate of title, which verifies the ownership of the property by the seller.
+At the same time, they should make legal requisitions to check using the title search if the property will be affected by any governmental developmental plans.
 If so, this may invalidate the entire transaction.

 The seller’s lawyers will also hand over the transfer documents, with the details of the change in ownership of the property, to the buyer’s lawyers.
 This will allow the buyer’s lawyers to apply for a Certificate of Title with the SLA.

-For assistance regarding Conveyancing matters, do contact us to make an appointment.
+For assistance regarding property purchases or Conveyancing processes in Singapore matters, do contact us to make an appointment with our conveyancing lawyer.